David Edevbie: Delta State politics

 In 2008, President Yar’Adua appointed him as Principal Secretary to the President (PSP) to take over the responsibilities of the out-going Chief of Staff.
 He remained in the Presidency until shortly after President Yar’Adua's death in April 2010.

 In 2015, Edevbie was appointed Commissioner of Finance, Delta State until May 2019.
-He also served as the Chief of Staff to Governor Ifeanyi Okowa from June, 2019 to May, 2021.
+He was the Chief of Staff to Governor Ifeanyi Okowa from June 2019 to May 2021.

-In 2021, Edevbie began pursuing his aspiration to become the next governor of Delta State under the platform of the Peoples Democratic Party for the oncoming 2023 gubernatorial elections in Delta State, Nigeria.
+In 2021, Edevbie began pursuing his aspiration to become the next governor of Delta State under the platform of the People's Democratic Party for the oncoming 2023 gubernatorial elections in Delta State, Nigeria.